microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Win.md

 > **Note**
 >
-> This feature/parameter uses the AIPService module, which PowerShell 7.x does not support.
+> This feature/parameter uses the AIPService module, which PowerShell 7.x does not yet support.
 Therefore, unexpected errors may occur because the AIP service module is executed in compatibility mode in PowerShell 7.x.

 ### [L] Labels and policies / -CollectLabelsAndPolicies <a name="labels-and-policies"></a>